-4.1 The internal validation of STR test kits using capillary electrophoresis shall include the studies described in this section, in conjunction with ANSI/ASB Standard 038 and supported by relevant developmental validation studies.
-This work shall also be supplemented with published scientific literature or other appropriate scientific resources, where available.
+4.1 The internal validation of STR test kits using capillary electrophoresis shall include the studies described in this section, in conjunction with ANSI/ASB Standard 038, and shall be supported by relevant developmental validation studies.
+The validation results may also be supplemented with published scientific literature or other appropriate scientific resources that support or add to the validation findings, where available.
 See additional materials available to include the ASB Best Practice Recommendation 129 (not yet published, also out for public comment) included in Annex A.

-A single analysis software package (e.g., GeneMapper^{mb} or GeneMarker^{Bc}), version and set of analysis parameters shall be used throughout the performance of studies described below.
-If changes are made to the analysis parameters, the impact of those changes shall be described and where needed the data reanalyzed.
+A single analysis software package (e.g., GeneMappermb or GeneMarkergc), version and set of analysis parameters shall be used throughout the performance of studies described below.
+If changes are made to the analysis parameters, the impact of those changes shall be described and, where needed, the data reanalyzed.

-- 4.1.1 The laboratory shall conduct an STR genotyping concordance study. - 4.1.1.1 STR genotypes obtained from the new STR test kit shall be compared to genotypes obtained from the previous kit for all overlapping loci, if applicable. - 4.1.1.2 This study shall include the evaluation of concordance of the new STR test kit utilizing an appropriate certified reference material for STR genotyping. - 4.1.1.3 In the event that a discordant genotype is observed when comparing identical genetic markers, this discordant data shall be noted in the final validation document, and a potential explanation for the discordant data supported by data or other research studies shall be included in the final validation document. - 4.1.2 The laboratory shall perform sensitivity studies that will include replicates for each set of assay parameters (e.g., PCR cycle number, injection time, injection voltage, and PCR reaction volume) that the laboratory utilizes with the new STR kit. - 4.1.2.1 This study shall include a range of DNA inputs anticipated to be amplified as well as lower and higher quantities to empirically define the upper and lower limits of DNA inputs to be used for testing.
+- 4.1.1 The laboratory shall conduct an STR genotyping concordance study. - 4.1.1.1 STR genotypes obtained from the new STR test kit shall be compared to genotypes obtained from the previous kit for all overlapping loci, if applicable. - 4.1.1.2 This study shall include the evaluation of concordance of the new STR test kit utilizing an appropriate certified reference material for STR genotyping. - 4.1.1.3 In the event that a discordant genotype is observed when comparing identical genetic markers, this discordant data shall be noted in the final validation document, and a potential explanation for the discordant data supported by data or other research studies shall be included in the final validation document.

-^b This term is used as an example only, and does not constitute an endorsement of this product by the AAFS Standards Board.
+&lt;sup>b This term is used as an example only, and does not constitute an endorsement of this product by the AAFS Standards Board.

-^c This term is used as an example only, and does not constitute an endorsement of this product by the AAFS Standards Board.
+&lt;sup>c This term is used as an example only, and does not constitute an endorsement of this product by the AAFS Standards Board.